Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 from a further advance we

-made early this morning the
+made early this morning tho

 most of the work was done by the

-1st Division which had [?]
+1st Division which had passed

-this [?] during the night. soon
+thro' us during the night.
+Soon

-he new objective was reached
+the new objective was reached

-the extension of the line south
+the extension of the line South

-Agreement with that the casualties
+agreement with that the Canadians

-the 7th [Btn?] [?] getting [?]
+the 7th Bge were getting some

 46